yzx1983/my-simple-and-sample-codes/README.md

-# my-simple-and-sample-codes
+# simple-perl-code-on-win-to-rename files
-This is a repository for the small code segments that I wrote which could be used as reference in future
+This is a repository for the small code segments that I wrote to remove prefix of file name which contains a long string with adverticement information including mobile phone number.